sayjeyhi/chanjelog/README.md

 - good configurable params
 - ..

+## Examples

 ### Gitlab ci
-Example configuration for gitlab CI
+Example configuration for gitlab CI, create a file named `.gitlab-ci.yml` in your project, then register an runner to run you CI, then put a content like this in your `git-lab-ci.yml` file:

 ```yml
 stages: